THE HEALING ARTS

 4. Deeper, and more complete healing of the body and brain.
 As stated above, healing is much deeper and more thorough with bioenergetics.

-6. Mental or spiritual development occurs only with nutritional balancing.
-Nutritional balancing causes a particular process to occur in the body called development that rarely, if ever, occurs with the use of remedies of any kind.
+6. Mental or spiritual development occurs only with development.
+Development causes a particular process to occur in the body called development that rarely, if ever, occurs with the use of remedies of any kind.
 This process extends life and boosts health in unusual ways, and is discussed in other articles on this website such as Introduction To Mental Or Spiritual Development.

 A VERY BRIEF HISTORY OF THE WAR BETWEEN THE HEALING ARTS